From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: Related Work

 \subsection{Representation Editing}

-Representation editing is a class of techniques that directly manipulate the latent representations of a model to improve its performance and align it with desired attributes \cite{kong2024aligning,wu2024advancing}.
-Liang et al. \shortcite{liang2024controllable} found that representation editing could control aspects of text generation, such as safety, sentiment, thematic consistency, and linguistic style.
-Adila et al. \shortcite{adila2024free} used embedding editing for general, rather than personalized, alignment to broad human preferences, relying on self-generated synthetic data.
-Wu et al. \shortcite{wu2024reft} showed that the representation editing can even surpass fine-tuning based methods by intervening on hidden representations within the linear subspace defined by a low-rank projection matrix.
-Ma et al. \shortcite{ma2025dressing} leveraged the over-parameterized nature of LLMs to disentangle a style-relevant subspace within the model's representation space to conduct representation editing, ensuring a minimal impact on the original semantics.
-By applying adaptive editing strengths, they dynamically adjusted the steering vectors in the style subspace to maintain both stylistic fidelity and semantic integrity.
+Representation editing is a class of techniques that directly manipulate the latent representations of a model to improve its performance and align it with desired attributes \cite{kong2024aligning,wu2024advancing}. \citet{liang2024controllable} found that representation editing could control aspects of text generation, such as safety, sentiment, thematic consistency, and linguistic style. \citet{adila2024free} used embedding editing for general, rather than personalized, alignment to broad human preferences, relying on self-generated synthetic data. \citet{wu2024reft} showed that the representation editing can even surpass fine-tuning-based methods by intervening on hidden representations within the linear subspace defined by a low-rank projection matrix.
 Inspired by representation editing, as long as the true authorship of the text is determined, we can directly manipulate the LLM's hidden representations to generate the correct response.
 Based on this, we propose CoSur, the details of which will be introduced in the section \ref{'CoSur'}.